28 July, 2020

 Bubonic plague is a rare but serious zoonotic disease.
 It is caused by bacterial infection and transmitted by fleas from rodents.

-It is one of the three plagues caused by bacterium Yersinia pestis.
-The other two being Septicaemic plague and Pneumonic plague.
-According to the WHO it can kill an adult in less than 24 hours, if not treated in time.
+It is one of the three plagues caused by the bacterium Yersinia pestis.
+The other two are Septicaemic plague and Pneumonic plague.
+According to the WHO, it can kill an adult in less than 24 hours, if not treated in time.

 Vaccine for the bubonic plague is available for individuals with high exposure to the plague.
 Recently a city in northern China sounded an alert after a suspected case of bubonic plague or ‘Black Death’ was reported.

 Coal: Dominant energy source in India Despite efforts to transition to renewable energy, coal will continue to be India's dominant energy source.
 What is the country's current energy capacity?
 According to Climate Action Tracker projections, fossil fuel accounts for more than half of the country's installed energy capa

 Norms to Prevent False Online Reviews The Department of Consumer Affairs recently announced new regulations to protect consumers from "false and misleading reviews."
 It is part of the Bureau of Indian Standards norms, which will go into effect on November 25.
 Important Guidelines: E-commerce platforms will be required t

 Development of Great Nicobar The Ministry of Environment, Forests, and Climate Change recently approved an ambitious Rs 72,000 crore development project on the strategically important Great Nicobar Island.
 Over the next 30 years, the project will be implemented in three phases.
 About the proposal A greenfield city with an Interna